HuyNNQ-127/InterviewQAI_Excercise/README.md

 # InterviewQAI_Excercise: Machine Learning Methods on MNIST Dataset

-This document provides links to detailed exercises on applying various machine learning methods to the MNIST dataset.
+Exercises about applying various machine learning methods to the MNIST dataset.
 Each exercise focuses on different aspects of model building, evaluation, and optimization.

 ## Exercises